spark-mv/cdn/install.md

 video_init      10-Jan-2016 16:53:39	212.235.66.73	gen	    il      chrome 47   Win32
 ```

-If you see ```bwsaver_report``` recent events, go back to the detailed statistics table.
+If you see ```bwsaver_report``` events, go back to the detailed statistics table.
 HolaCDN is currently in statistics mode, so you will only see numbers in the 'Stats mode' column.
 Note that it may take a few minutes for statistics to appear in the table.

 # 5. Deploy to production